graalvm/workshops/native-image/reflection/README.md

 These native executables have a number of important advantages, in that they:

-- Uses a fraction of the resources required by the JVM, so cheaper to run
+- Use a fraction of the resources required by the JVM, so cheaper to run
-- Starts in milliseconds
+- Start in milliseconds
 - Deliver peak performance immediately, no warmup
 - Can be packaged into lightweight container images for faster and more efficient deployments
-- Reduced attack surface
+- Have a reduced attack surface

 Many of the leading microservice frameworks support ahead-of-time compilation with GraalVM Native Image, including Micronaut, Spring, Helidon, and Quarkus.